Tips for riding to work

 Whether it’s taking part in Ride2Work Day, or through the urging of a work mate, or it’s just something you’ve always wanted to try because it looks like fun, riding a bike is a great way to get to work.

 Plan the route.
 If you haven’t already sorted our your route to work, feel free to ask us for advice about managing the trade-off between safest, flattest and shortest routes to work.
-We suggest riding to work early on a weekend morning as a trial run.
+We suggest riding to your workplace on the weekend as a trial run.

 Plan the logistics.
 Once you become a regular bike commuter, you will want to minimise the amount of gear you have to carry each day.
 Items like shoes, belts, and trousers (for men) can stay at work, or you can bring a whole week’s worth of work clothes to the office in one trip (perhaps on Sunday evening).
 Many women who ride to work ensure that they have items such as hairdryers or straighteners at work as well.